susiegriggo/ProtvecBacterialProteins/README.md

 - We trained a Protvec model with _Bacillus_ sequences with unknown function to embed and cluster _Bacillus_ sequences with unknown function.
 Clusters were formed using k-means and visualised using _t_-SNE `cluster_unknowns.ipynb`
 - The sequence similarity of the 100 sequences closest to the centroid for each cluster is compared in the notebook `unknown_cluster_sequence_similarity.ipynb`

+## Citation

+- If you use this work please cite it!

+Grigson, S.R., McKerral, J.C., Mitchell, J.G. and Edwards, R.A., 2022.
+Organizing the bacterial annotation space with amino acid sequence embeddings.
+BMC bioinformatics, 23(1), pp.1-14.

 ## References